A7medking1/sms_reader/README.md

 2. Messages are displayed chronologically
 3. Sent messages appear on the right
 4. Received messages appear on the left
-5. Contact name shown in app bar
+5. Phone number shown in app bar

 ### Searching for Contacts
 1. Tap the search icon in the top-right
-2. Start typing a contact name or phone number
+2. Start typing a phone number
 3. Results appear in real-time
 4. Matching text is highlighted in yellow
 5. Tap any result to open the conversation